 We will also visIt the newly refurbished Musee Franco-Australien (museum) and the famous "Lâ€ Ecole Victoria" (Victoria School).
 After our visit we then travel to nearby Amiens via Sir John Monash's beautiful Command HQ for the war - the beautiful Château de Bertangles.
 During World War I, the château was the Australian Forces Headquarters commanded by Australia's most famous General - Sir John Monash.

 On August 12, 1918, Monash was knighted as a Knight Commander of the Order of the Bath at the chateau by King George V, the first time a British monarch had honoured a commander in such a way in 200 years.
 On the evening of Anzac Day April 24th 2016, The Governor General of Australia Sir Peter Cosgrove visited Bertangles to pay tribute to this amazing man and his men.
-It was here that Monash planned his defence of Amiens, his 92 minute battle masterpiece at Le Hamel and the tough tenacious fight that finally took Mont St Quentin - earning the Aussie lads 3 VCs.
-This a first - and NO other tour operator offers this amazing historic visit on their tours.
+It was here that Monash planned his defence of Amiens, his 92 minute battle masterpiece at Le Hamel and the tough tenacious fight that finally took Mont St Quentin - earning the Aussie lads 3 VCs. *This is an amazing and historic new addition to all our new 2018 tours.

 Accommodation: 4 star hotel St Quentin